cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 in {{!RFC4086}}, or pseudorandom function.
 For convenience, we define `nil` as a lack of value.

+All protocol messages and structures defined in this document use the syntax from
+{{?RFC8446, Section 3}}.

 The name OPAQUE is a homonym of O-PAKE where O is for Oblivious.
 The name OPAKE was taken.